How To Add Legal Pages To Your WordPress Site

 Website Legal Pages

-Cut & Paste website templates feature less passive voice and more plain language phrasing and can be customized with a quick search and replace to insert your own business name and URL, then pasted into your web pages.
+Cut & Paste website legal templates feature less passive voice and more plain language phrasing and can be customized with simple search and replace to add your own business name and URL, then pasted into your web pages.

-The legal forms included in Scott Talbert’s Legal Forms include:
+The legal templates included in Scott Talbert’s Legal Pages include:

 • Anti-Spam Policy